 It remains to be seen whether or not the government really will act on other of the Review’s recommendations, including:

 - A more considered approach to Impact Assessments.

 - Better performance and training in line with HMRC’s Charter.

 Although it has committed to fund an external body to provide independent advice to lower-income taxpayers who are dealing with HMRC debt.

 The formal government response also includes a commitment to “ensure people who entered into Disguised Remuneration avoidance schemes before 9 December 2010 still pay the tax due and make their contribution to funding public services”, and that “further detail will be announced at the Budget”.
 Assuming that the government is not referring only to cases already under enquiry, it is difficult to see that the government can accept the clear criticism of “excessive retrospectivity” in the Independent Review, while committing to collect tax that would otherwise be too stale to collect within the existing framework.

 Finally, while the Review does make recommendations as regards improving HMRC “communication”, it does so more in the context of communicating directly with affected taxpayers in relation to their affairs specifically, and not in relation to the questionable narrative put out by government departments over the life of the Loan Charge.

-This article first appeared as an update to subscribers to Bloomsbury Professional’s online tax products.
-More information on these is available here - https://bloomsburyprofessionaltax.com/online/.
+This article first appeared as an update to subscribers to Bloomsbury Professional Tax Online.
+More information about our online services is available here.